brainhubeu/react-carousel/README.md

 - ask a question
 - comment an issue, discussing the details
 - open a PR, fixing a given issue

+### In order to run the docs/demo locally:
+- `cd docs-www`
+- if you want to connect demo with the carousel source code, replace `__RC_ENV__` into `development` in https://github.com/brainhubeu/react-carousel/blob/master/docs-www/src/globalReferences.js#L2 and remove the `.babelrc` file in the root directory; otherwise, it will use the carousel code installed in `docs-www/node_modules`
+- `yarn develop`

 ### Labels
 Our issues are marked with the following labels: